 Lively's facility is a limited-access campus.
-Student ID's are to be worn at all times while students are on Lively Technical Center's campus.
+Student ID's are to be worn at all times while students are on Lively Technical College's campus.
 Parking in all lots other than designated visitor parking is by permit only.
 Student vehicles are required to be registered and must display a valid Lively parking permit.
 Temporary parking permits must be displayed in plain view on the vehicle's dashboard.
-GED students will be issued a temporary parking permit by their instructor.
 Unauthorized and improperly parked vehicles may be ticketed and/or towed at owner's expense.